 Day 5: Landmannalaugar-Tungná river- Hjálparfoss waterfall-Reykjvík

 The day begins with a visit to the hot springs that lie at the foot of the hill Reykjarkollur before retracing our steps from the day before in our vehicles.
-We pass by the crater of Hnausapollar and come down into the great valley of the river Tungná.
-There, in the past farmers used to cross this vast river on boats with their sheep at the ford of Hófsvað.
-On the road to Reykjavík we stop at the Hjálparfoss waterfall where one stream splits into a twin waterfall that comes together in a circular basin surrounded by twisted basalt columns that form beautiful asymmetric wall.
-Arrival in Reykjavík in the late afternoon.
+We pass by the crater of Hnausapollar and descend into the great valley of the river Tungná.
+Farmers used to cross this vast river on boats with their sheep at the ford of Hófsvað.
+On the road to Reykjavík, we stop at the Hjálparfoss waterfall.
+There, one stream splits into a twin waterfall that comes together in a circular basin surrounded by twisted basalt columns that form a beautiful asymmetric wall.
+You will arrive to your accommodations in Reykjavík in the late afternoon.

 Hiking: 2 hrs.

 This itinerary may change due to weather and conditions.

 Boots and Clothing: